 Plural Cultures – Plural Spaces

-Directly funded by the Paris municipal authorities, the ICI constitutes a major work of urban regeneration across two sites in the socially challenged area of northern Paris, traditionally and currently a locus of immigration from Northern Africa, the Middle East, and beyond.
-It has a mission to provide a space of prayer as well as educational and cultural programming for users of all backgrounds.
-The plurality of the ICI’s different religious and secular functions, its multiple spaces, and the diversity of Islamic culture that it encompasses, means that it offers an important example of the hybrid solutions in cultural management sought by public institutions facing a rapidly diversifying population.
+Directly funded by the Paris municipal authorities, the ICI constitutes a major work of urban regeneration across two sites in the socially challenged area of northern Paris, traditionally and currently a locus of immigration from North and West Africa, the Middle East, and beyond.
+The plurality of the ICI’s secular functions, which includes educational and cultural programming for users of all backgrounds, and its multiple spaces, in partial cohabitation with a space of prayer, as well as with the diversity of Islamic cultures that it encompasses, means that it offers an important example of the hybrid solutions in cultural and municipal administration sought by public institutions facing a rapidly diversifying population.

-For further information about the project, please see our webpages.
+For further information about the project, please see our web pages.

 If you’d like to receive further updates about the project or to be involved, please contact Dr Anna-Louise Milne.